FGMEMBERS/Embraer-ERJ-145/Models/Liveries/Readme.txt

+These liveries were made by : Emmanuel BARANGER 2014

 default

-These liveries were made by : Emmanuel BARANGER 2014
+These liveries were made by : Jonathan REDPATH 2016 DAL
+UAL